-Soon after the rescue, physical and psychosocial checkups should be scheduled, and an assessment of the risk or vulnerability of the children should be conducted and communicated to those taking charge of the children.
-Subsequently, rescued children should be monitored every six months for up to two years, to ensure that they are receiving the services that they need and do not return to performing work that is damaging to their physical and emotional wellbeing.
+Soon after the rescue, a physical and psychosocial checkup for the child should be scheduled, and an assessment of the risk or vulnerability of the children should be conducted and communicated to those taking charge of the children.
+Subsequently, rescued children should be monitored and followed up with every six months for up to two years, to ensure that they are receiving the services that they need and do not return to performing work that is damaging to their physical and emotional wellbeing.

-Monitoring and follow-up is not the role of the Ministry of Civil Service, Labor and Social Security (MFPTSS), however the inspectorate should ensure that the appropriate service providers will assist the rescued children and monitor their progress.
+Monitoring and follow-up is not the role of the Ministry of Labor, however the inspectorate should ensure that the appropriate organizations, such as the District Child Welfare Committee and other service providers, will assist the rescued children and monitor their progress.
 Questions to consider when assessing what follow-up is necessary include:

-- " Will the child reside in adequate shelter that is physically safe? - " Will the child have access to food that is similar in quality and quantity to that of the other members of the community? - " Will the child receive medical care to detect and treat any conditions resulting from the employment? - " Will the child receive sufficient legal support, if needed? - Will the child attend school, vocational training, or other non-formal education? - " If the child is legally old enough to work, will they be working in a legal/safe/ nonhazardous environment? - " Does that child have a supportive family or caretaker? - " Is the child at risk of being re-exploited?
+- " Will the child reside in adequate shelter that is physically safe? - " Will the child have access to food that is similar in quality and quantity as the other members of the community? - Will the child receive medical care to detect and treat any conditions resulting from the employment? - " Will the child receive sufficient legal support, if needed? - " Will the child attend school, vocational training, or other non-formal education? - If the child is legally old enough to work, will they be working in a legal/safe/ nonhazardous environment? - " Does that child have a supportive family or caretaker? - " Is the child at risk of being re-exploited?